 Analysis of 3 different studies showed that unprotected anal sex carried a risk of 1.4% to the person who was receptive.
-Insertive anal sex carried a risk of infection ranging between 0.06% to 0.62%.
+Insertive anal sex carried a risk of infection ranging from 0.06% to 0.62%.

 Blood and Breastfeeding

 The risk of transmission of HIV through breastfeeding was estimated to be around 29%.
-However the rates were even higher for contaminated blood and tissue with a 92.5% infection rate.
+However, the rates were even higher for contaminated blood and tissue with a 92.5% infection rate.
 Quite high actually.

 Needle Stick Injuries/ Needle Sharing

 This mostly occurs in health personnel and carries an infection risk of 0.13%.
 Intravenous drug use poses a large chance of exposure to the virus.

 In general, dental cleaning tools, syringes, and other blood transmitting products that are contaminated carries the highest risk.
 Sharing cups and toilet seats carry no risk of transmission.
 Kissing and other non-sexual forms of affection have a slim to nil chance of infection.

 So, now that you know, can you say that you are 100% safe?